‘Cause nothing hits the spot like good ‘ol Thai food in Singapore.

 Nakhon Kitchen, multiple locations including Bedok and Sengkang

-One of the largest Thai restaurants in Golden Mile Complex, Diandin Leluk has been a crowd favourite for the longest time.
-Order dishes like the stir-fried chicken with cashew nuts, claypot prawns with tang hoon, and hotplate oyster omelette to share with your pals.
+Previously one of the largest Thai restaurants in Golden Mile Complex, Diandin Leluk has been a crowd favourite for the longest time.
+It’s now moved over to City Gate to continue bringing you flavours you know and love.
+Order dishes like the stir-fried chicken with cashew nuts, raw prawn laksa, and hotplate oyster omelette to share with your pals.

 Aroy Dee is a great Thai joint that does amazing classics like pineapple fried rice and green curry.
 What do we like about ’em?
 These folks don’t hold back when it comes to spice.
 So if you can handle the heat, order items like clear tom yum soup and say “extra spicy” for a real kick.